 Not to mention the fact that The Wold was an area in the Kingdom of Rohan which is a place of rolling hills.
 Similar to The Cotswolds with its gorgeous ‘shiresque’ countryside.

-Whether you wanted to visit for your Instagram feed or just to experience some of Tolkien’s Middle Earth in the UK – you must visit this door in the Cotswolds!
+Whether you want to visit for your Instagram feed or just to experience some of Tolkien’s Middle Earth in the UK – you must visit this Tolkien door in the Cotswolds!

 When you arrive at Stow, you only need to locate the historic town square and head down Church Street.
 You’ll see the tower of St Edward’s Church to guide you all over the town.

-If you’re heading in from the Church Lane side nearby the old town hall, take a left and follow the path towards the door.
+If you’re heading in from the Church Lane side near the old town hall, take a left and follow the path towards the Tolkien door.

-Parking options: Stow-on-the-Wold has plenty of free parking options available around the market square.
-But, these can fill up quick in summer.
-If you’re not able to find a spot in the market square head down Digbeth Street near The Porch House and there will be free street parking..
+Stow-on-the-Wold Parking options: Stow-on-the-Wold has plenty of free parking options available around the market square.
+But, these can fill up quickly in summer.
+If you’re not able to find a spot in the market square head down Digbeth Street near The Porch House and there will be free street parking…

-The best time to visit St Edward’s Church & photography tips
+The best time to visit St Edward’s Church Stow-on-the-Wold & Tolkien Door photography tips

-It does get quite busy with tour groups, so you may have to queue to get a shot in summer.
-I would suggest visiting early morning in high season.
+It does get quite busy with tour groups, so you may have to queue to get a photo with the Tolkien Door in summer.
+I would suggest visiting early morning in the high season.

-The churchyard and the hobbit door of St Edward’s Church can be accessed any time as it’s located on the grounds.
+The churchyard and the Tolkien door of St Edward’s Church can be accessed at any time as it’s located on the grounds.